 - Gulu – Elevation 1,110 meters: The high temperature will vary by 5 degrees Celsius over the year, the mean daily high being 29 degrees Celsius.
 The low varies between 16 and 18 degrees Celsius throughout the year.

 - Masindi – Elevation 1,145 meters: The high temperature will vary by 3 degrees Celsius over the year, the mean daily high being 28 degrees Celsius.
 The low varies between 12 and 13 degrees Celsius throughout the year.

 - Jinja – Elevation 1,145 meters: The high temperature will vary by 3 degrees Celsius over the year, the mean daily high being 28 degrees Celsius.
 The low varies between 14 and 15 degrees Celsius throughout the year.

-As you can see that for the most part the temperature are rather pleasant and holiday like weather in Uganda, though the equator runs through it, because of its elevation the temperatures are enjoyable.
-You can relax along one of the pools of a lodge or tented camp and simply relax in the sun on one of the beaches of Lake Victoria, do use sunscreen to protect your skin and re-apply regularly.
-If you are taking doxycycline as a malaria regiment, your skin and scalp might become much more sensitive to the sun.
+As you can see, most of the temperature is pleasant, like the holiday-like weather in Uganda.
+However, the equator runs through it.
+Because of its elevation, the temperatures are enjoyable.
+You can relax along winner of the pools of a lodge or tented camp anSor relax in the Sun on one of Lake Victoria’s beaches; sunscreen to protect your skin, and apply it regularly.
+If you take doxycycline as a malaria regimen, your skin and scalp might become much more sensitive to the Sun.
+Use sun protection.

 Current Weather Conditions and Forecast for Kampala-Uganda